Browse Journals and Peer-Reviewed Series

 If you have any questions regarding this publication, please contact the Editors at firstname.lastname@example.org.

-The current volume will include a special section that focuses on social justice and moving the field of education forward during a global pandemic.
-Manuscripts that surround the virtual pivot, digital learning, teacher preparation and student teaching during social distancing, trauma informed educational practices, refocusing efforts to end inequity in education, and social media and digital platforms as tools for education, as well as any unlisted topic that will move the field forward will be reviewed this special section in this year’s edition.
-The aim of this special section will be to emphasize or elucidate the adaptations education has made in 2020 in response to the global pandemic and rise in the call for equity and social justice.
+The current volume will include a special section that focuses on resilience and moving the field of education forward in the post-pandemic era.
+Manuscripts that address social justice, digital learning, teacher preparation, trauma informed educational practices, social-emotional learning, clinical practice in virtual settings, teacher retention, data as resources for education, and other relevant topics will be reviewed for this special section.
+The special section will emphasize and elucidate the positive, significant adaptations education has made in 2021 in response to the global pandemic and call for resilience.